M-arcus/cloudron-docs/knowledgebase/docs/managed-hosting.md

 ## Downloading backups

 You can download all data and configuration whenever you want.
-Just drop us a note at support@cloudron.io and we will provide you a link to download your backups.
+Just drop us a note at
+<a href="mailto:support@cloudron.io">support@cloudron.io</a> and we will provide you
+a link to download your backups.